12 Top-Rated Tourist Attractions in Portsmouth

 Location: Victory Gate, HM Naval Base, Portsmouth

-4 Spinnaker Tower
+4. Emirates Spinnaker Tower

-On a clear day, views extend for up to 23 miles from the tower's three observation decks, as well as from its café, aptly named the Café in the Clouds.
-Once you've braved the glass-floored Sky Walk, spend time learning about the area using the interactive touchscreen system.
+On a clear day, views extend for up to 23 miles from the tower's three observation decks, as well as from its café, aptly named the Café in the Clouds (try the high tea!).

 Location: Gunwharf Quays, Portsmouth

-5 Royal Navy Submarine Museum
+5. Royal Navy Submarine Museum

 Just across the water from Portsmouth in Gosport is the Royal Navy Submarine Museum.
 Highlights include Britain's first submarine, Holland I, launched in 1901, along with HMS Alliance, launched just after the close of WWII.

 Address: Haslar Jetty Road, Gosport

-6 Round and Square Towers
+6. Round and Square Towers

 The Round Tower (1418) and the Square Tower (1494) have, for centuries, guarded the entrance to Portsmouth harbor.
-The Square Tower was originally the residence of the military governor, and is today used for functions and weddings.
-The interior of the Round Tower has been converted for use as an exhibition gallery, while its rooftop is open year-round and affords wonderful views over the city and harbor.
+The Square Tower was originally the residence of the military governor, and is today used for functions, weddings, indoor markets, and concerts.

-7 Portsmouth Cathedral
+7. Portsmouth Cathedral

 The foundation stone of Portsmouth Cathedral, formally known as the Cathedral Church of St. Thomas of Canterbury, was laid in 1185.
 The chancel and transepts date from Norman times, while the choir is in the late style of Sir Christopher Wren.
 A highlight is the south side aisle of the choir, dedicated to the Royal Navy and including mementos of the Mary Rose and Nelson's HMS Victory.

-Other Portsmouth religious landmarks to include on your itinerary are the Roman Catholic Cathedral Church of St. John the Evangelist, built in 1882, and the Royal Garrison Church, also referred to as Domus Dei, built in 1212 as a hospice and almshouse.
+Other religious landmarks to include on your Portsmouth travel itinerary are the Roman Catholic Cathedral Church of St. John the Evangelist, built in 1882, and the Royal Garrison Church.
+Also referred to as Domus Dei, it was built in 1212 as a hospice and almshouse.

 Address: St. Thomas's Street, Old Portsmouth

-8 Charles Dickens' Birthplace Museum
+8. Charles Dickens' Birthplace Museum

 The Charles Dickens' Birthplace Museum consists of the house where the great novelist was born in 1812, as well as many fine examples of Regency furniture that once belonged to his family.
 Among the memorabilia are manuscripts, copies of his novels, and his deathbed, brought here from his home in Gad's Hill Place, Kent.

 Address: 393 Old Commercial Road, Portsmouth

-9 Portsmouth City Museum and the Sherlock Holmes Connection
+9. Portsmouth City Museum and Art Gallery

 Address: Museum Road, Portsmouth

-The excellent D-Day Museum houses numerous fascinating displays relating to the allied invasion of France's Normandy coastline in 1944.
 Highlights include weaponry and vehicles used during the invasion, along with immersive displays that include the sights and sounds of the battle and the long preparation leading up to it.
-The museum also houses the Overlord Embroidery, a 27-foot-long tapestry (the world's largest) that encapsulates the key moments of this turning point of WWII.
-The nearby Blue Reef Aquarium presents displays of the mysteries of the underwater world.

 Address: Clarence Esplanade, Southsea

-Just a few miles northeast of Portsmouth, Stansted House, set in spectacular parkland with an arboretum, walled gardens, and an ancient chapel, is well worth adding to your travel itinerary.
-The Wren-style house dates to the 17th century and contains the Bessborough collection of paintings and family furnishings, including early 18th-century paintings.
+Just a few miles northeast of Portsmouth is Stansted Park.
+This spectacular 1,800-acre parkland area features an arboretum, walled gardens, and an ancient chapel, and is well worth adding to your travel itinerary.
+A variety of easy-to-follow walks are available for visitors to explore.

 Location: Stansted Park, Rowland's Castle